laymonage/slides-student-maintainer/slides.md

 </v-switch>

 <!--
-I think it's safe to say that we all know Django's tagline:
+If you go to the djangoproject.com website, you'll see Django's tagline:

 "The web framework for perfectionists with deadlines."

 I don't know who came up with it, but it's catchy.
 I looked at the web archive and it's been there since the first snapshot in July 2005.
-I hope Frank is going to tell us about this in his talk on Wednesday.

 Anyway, but to me, Django is the web framework